patrick-stephens/opensearch-install-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v1.0 - Supporting OpenSearch v3.3.1, OpenSearch Dashboards v3.3.0, installing in a container.
+- v1.0 - Supporting OpenSearch v3.3.1 and OpenSearch Dashboards v3.3.0 installed in containers, integrating with Fluent Bit 4.2.0.